Skip to content

 Synchronization Context

-Riga and Tokyo operate on opposite sides of the workday, so forcing live meetings usually creates more fatigue than clarity.
+Riga and Tokyo can still meet live, but one side will usually take the early-start or late-finish hit.
 Professional, reserved, and values reliability and education.
 Consensus-based and very formal.

 Riga Business Pulse